rootpy/rootpy/README.rst

   objects and collections of objects whose attributes are TTree branches

-* easy navigation through TFiles. rootpy wraps TFile and implements the natural naming convention so that object may be retrieved with myFile.someDirectory.treeName, for example.
+* easy navigation through TFiles. rootpy wraps TFile and implements the natural naming convention so that objects may be retrieved with myFile.someDirectory.treeName, for example.

 * the ability to convert ROOT TFiles containing TTrees into